9. In Love With Spring: My Novel Online

 “Well, if you insist.”
 He leapt over the fence again.
 Jules made room for him at the foot of her lawn chair, and he sat and distributed his grin all around.
 “Ladies of leisure.”

 “This is probably the only chance I’ll get to do this,” Mandy said.
-“I have a job interview every day this week.”
+“Next week I’m going to start setting up job interviews.”

-“I can’t believe you’re not going back to school,” Jules said.
+“I can’t believe you’re not going back to school in the fall,” Jules said.
 “It’s so weird.”

 “You must feel so old.”